 Artist’s impression of the proposed improvements to Princes Highway between Carpenter Street and Myer Street

-- An upgrade to the Myer Street intersection including removal of the slip lane and replacement with a dedicated left-turn lane, and improved landscaping.
-Works are expected to commence in mid-2020 and will include a raised safety platform similar to the Barkes Avenue intersection.
+- A safety upgrade to the Myer Street intersection including removal of the slip lane and replacement with a dedicated left-turn lane, and new landscaping.
+Works will include a raised safety platform, similar to the Barkes Avenue intersection, to improve accessibility for those with mobility issues.
+The project is anticipated to commence in late 2020.

 Artist’s impression of the upgraded Princes Highway-Myer Street intersection

-- A new parking bay at the Jemmys Point Lookout at Kalimna making it safer and easier for people to stop and take in the vista.
+- A new parking bay at the Kalimna Lookout making it safer and easier for people to stop and view the Gippsland Lakes.
 A pedestrian refuge, new footpaths, intersection improvements and new bus stops have also been constructed.

 - Intersection improvements and construction of a service road on the Esplanade at Laura Street, along with a new pedestrian crossing to the foreshore.